 To help with their compliance requirements, IATA has developed guidance information for shippers, freight forwarders, ground handlers, airlines and passengers.

-Download the Guidance Document developed by IATA for complying with the 54th (2013) edition of the IATA Dangerous Goods Regulations (DGR) on:
+Download the Guidance Document (pdf) developed by IATA for complying with the 55th (2014) Edition of the IATA Dangerous Goods Regulations (DGR) on:

 - Definitions, classification, exceptions, prohibitions

 The 55th Edition of the Lithium Battery Guidance Document will be available in other languages in the following weeks.
 In the meantime, download the 54th (2013) Edition in German (pdf), French (pdf) and Chinese (pdf).